cristinalare/alchemy-docs/tutorials/nft-minter/README.md

 ## Step 2: Check out our starter files

-Before we start coding, it's important check out what's already provided for us in the starter files.
+Before we start coding, it's important to check out what's already provided for us in the starter files.

 ### Get your react project running